Urdatorn/grc-macronizer/README.md

    - a **line** is considered macronized, when every word in it has been macronized.
    - the level of the **line** introduces metrical constraints on dichrona, while the metre itself is recursively constrained by the dichrona.
       - Exampe of metrical constraints on vowel length: an open-syllable dichronon in the princeps of the first hexameter foot will always be long.
-      - Example of vowel-length constraints on metre:

 - Convention: the vowel lengths of **true dichrona in non-final open syllables** are never considered implied; all other vowel lengths are considered implied.
-- The TLG is considered macronized when every sentence in it has been macronized.
+- And, finally, the TLG is considered macronized when every sentence and line in it has been macronized.
--

 - **NB1:** The "paroxytone + short ultima" rule for the penultima *depends on endings having been macronized* since a huge amount of words end on dichrona.
 Likewise, the "paroxytone + long penultima" for the ultima *depends on penultima having been macronized*, to the extent penultima are dichronic.